douglas-fortunatus/Sample-login/README.md

 # Sample-login

-sample login and signup page the reference was a dribble design
+sample login and signup page the reference was a dribble design.